Power considerations are often on your mind when towing a camper or trailer.

 With trailer battery charging, it shouldn’t be any different from charging a teardrop camper (or another type).

-It’s the same systems, same equipment too.
-So, charging trailer battery while towing is not more complicated.
+It’s the same systems, and the same equipment too.
+Therefore, to charge trailer battery while driving is no more complicated.

 Does travel trailer battery charge while towing?

-A trailer battery charger is required to ensure power that’s sent and received can charge the house batteries while on the road too.
+A trailer battery charger is required to ensure power sent and received does charge the house batteries while on the road.

 At least, a 7-pin plug setup is necessary to do so and is covered in detail below…